-The Nintendo Switch is still as popular as ever.
-But maybe you don't like using the traditional Joy-Cons and fancy a more traditional style controller.
-If that's the case, look no further than the Nintendo Pro controller.
-This pad is a great alternative to the Joy-Con controllers, and as it's officially licensed by Nintendo great quality is assured.
+The Nintendo Switch is still a hugely popular console, but its joy-con controllers aren't to everyone's tastes. if you fancy a more traditional-style pad, look no further than the Nintendo Pro controller.
+This option is a great alternative to the Joy-Con controllers, and it's officially licensed by Nintendo so great quality is assured.

 Once you've picked up your new Pro controller, why not check out our guide to the best Nintendo Switch games for some gaming inspiration.
 We also have a detailed guide to the Nintendo Switch vs the Switch OLED if you're thinking about upgrading your console.